• Skip to primary navigation

 • You can also cut the frozen butter into chunks and use a pastry cutter to incorporate it into the dry ingredients.

-• A food process may also be used to incorporate the dry ingredients and frozen butter.
+• A food processor may also be used to incorporate the dry ingredients and frozen butter.
 Be sure to cut the butter into chunks before adding it to a food processor along with the dry ingredients.

 Grated butter incorporated into dry scone ingredients in large glass bowl.